VictorL0913/CMPSC463_data_trend_analysis_project/Documentation/Tutorial.md

 ## Troubleshooting

 - If you encounter a "rate limit exceeded" error, wait a few minutes before trying again.
-The free API key has usage limits.
+The free API key has usage limits (25 calls per day).
 - Ensure all required libraries are installed correctly.
 - Check that your API key is entered correctly and has not expired.

-## Conclusion

-You've now learned how to use the Financial Data Analyzer to fetch and analyze stock data.
-Experiment with different stock symbols and time ranges to gain insights into various stocks' performance.